department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 You’ll need to apply for benefits.
 You can do this in 1 of 3 ways:

 - [Apply online at eBenefits](http://www.ebenefits.va.gov).
-Be sure to note that you’re applying because of illnesses linked to contaminants in the water supply at Camp Lejeune, and attach evidence, **or**
+Be sure to note that you’re applying for 1 or more of the presumed Camp Lejeune illnesses, and attach evidence (like a doctor's report or medical test results), **or**
 - [Get help from an accredited representative or VSO](http://www.va.gov/ogc/apps/accreditation/index.asp), **or**